jodosha/website/_posts/2014-01-28-building-sinatra-with-lotus.md

   image: lg.png
 ---

-The beauty of [Lotus](http://lotusrb.org) are its components.
+The beauty of [Lotus](http://lotusrb.org) is the composition of its frameworks.
 Each of them is well designed to achieve one and only one goal.
 The main advantage of this architecture is that delevopers can easily use and reuse those frameworks in countless ways.

 [Lotus::Router](/2014/01/23/introducing-lotus-router.html) accepts anonymous functions as endpoints.